2ndsleep/2ndsleep.github.io/_drafts/learn/web/static-web-app/procedures/2024-02-28-static-web-app-local-dev.md

 ### Create .gitignore File

-We're about to add a bunch of files to our repository that are used for running the app locally.
+We're about to add a bunch of files to our repository that will be used for running the app locally.
 However, we don't need these files for production, so we don't want to add them to our repo.
 We just want them to stay on our local computer, so we need to create a [*.gitignore*]({% post_url /learn/web/static-web-app/explainers/2024-02-28-developing-app %}#{{ '.gitignore' | slugify }}) to exclude all these files.

 Right-click on the root of the **{{ site.data.fake.web_public_repo }}** folder in VS Code and select **New File**, name it *.gitignore* (yes, the file starts with a `.`), add the following text, and then save the file.